TapNLearn-Org/TapNLearnBE/README.md

 * Login in the database using tapnlearnadmin credential
   * username: tapnlearnadmin
   * password: P@ssw0rd
 * use startup scripts to create sql objects.
+## Git Repository
+* link to front end and back end repo https://bitbucket.org/amankachhal99/workspace/projects/TAP
 *
 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**